hanasiu/Helsinki_Fullstack/Part 6 Advanced state management/query-anecdotes/README.md

-this part also deal with 'useReducer'
+this part also deal with 'useReducer' and 'context'